ubnetdef/lockdown-website/content/registration.md

 title = "Registration"
 +++

 So you want to register for Lockdown?
 Great!
-Please email the competition organizer at  [jeredgei@buffalo.edu](mailto:jeredgei@buffalo.edu?subject=Lockdown+Registration) to sign up as either an individual or a team.
+Please email the competition organizer at [ubnetdef@buffalo.edu](mailto:ubnetdef@buffalo.edu?subject=Lockdown+Registration) to sign up as either an individual or a team.